srikanthonl/ngx-braintree/README.md

 		(paymentStatus)="onPaymentStatus($event)">
 	</ngx-braintree>

-**clientTokenURL** – is **YOUR** server-side API GET URL. **accepts: { responseType: 'text' }**
+**clientTokenURL** – is **YOUR** server-side API GET URL. `ngx-braintree` expects the response from this URL in the following JSON format

+	{ "token":"braintree_client_token_generated_on_your_server" }

-This is YOUR server-side API GET method which calls Braintree and gets the clientToken for the Drop-in UI.
-A sample server API method that gives the clientToken is as shown below (.NET Code). `ngx-braintree` starts displaying the UI as soon as it receives the clientToken that your server provides.
-For more information read the Braintree Server API section below.
+**It is important that your API method generates and sends the token in the above mentioned JSON format for ngx-braintree to render the drop-in UI successfully.** This is your server-side API GET method which calls Braintree and gets the clientToken for the Drop-in UI. **ngx-braintree** starts displaying the UI as soon as it receives the clientToken that your server provides.

-<strong>NOTE: It is important that your server side get client token method returns the clientToken in the form of raw text as the below sample method does for ngx-braintree to successfully render its UI.</strong>
+ A sample server API method that generates the clientToken **in the above said JSON format**, is as shown below (.NET Code).

+        public class ClientToken
+        {
+            public string token { get; set; }

+            public ClientToken(string token)
+            {
+                this.token = token;
+            }
+        }

         [Route("api/braintree/getclienttoken")]
         public HttpResponseMessage GetClientToken()
         {
             var gateway = new BraintreeGateway
             {
                 Environment = Braintree.Environment.SANDBOX,
-                MerchantId = "your_brainree_merchant_id",
+                MerchantId = "your_braintree_merchant_id",
                 PublicKey = "your_braintree_public_key",
                 PrivateKey = "your_braintree_private_key"
             };

             var clientToken = gateway.ClientToken.Generate();
-            var response = new HttpResponseMessage(HttpStatusCode.OK);
-            response.Content = new StringContent(clientToken);
-            response.Content.Headers.ContentType = new MediaTypeHeaderValue("text/plain");
+            ClientToken ct = new ClientToken(clientToken);
-            return response;
+            return Request.CreateResponse(HttpStatusCode.OK, ct, Configuration.Formatters.JsonFormatter);
         }

 **createPurchaseURL** – is **YOUR** server-side API POST URL.
-This is YOUR server-side API POST method which is called when the user clicks Pay. `ngx-braintree` will post the payment method nonce to the URL you provide through which you process the payment from your server and return the response.
+This is YOUR server-side API POST method which is called when the user clicks Pay. **ngx-braintree** will post the payment method nonce to the URL you provide through which you process the payment from your server and return the response. **ngx-braintree** posts the nonce to the URL you provide, in the following format:

+	{"nonce":"3252291f-b6fd-0f73-2a58-251a90d10221"}

+**It is important for your POST API method to be able to receive and read the above response to successfully handle the purchase.**

 A sample server API POST method is as shown below (.NET Code).

-**Note: It is important to set your POST method's parameter as `Nonce nonce` as shown below.**

         public class Nonce
         {